Teksta versija

 1) to propose and conduct control and auditing of the implementation of the European Union funds;

-2) to request information, which is necessary for the provision of the management of European Union funds, from institutions involved in the management of European Union funds and beneficiaries;
+2) to request information which is necessary for the provision of the management of European Union funds from the authorities involved in the management of European Union funds and beneficiaries;

-(4) The Ministry of Finance shall ensure that the functions fulfilled thereby as the managing authority in accordance with this Law are separated from the other functions thereof, including from those which are fulfilled thereby as the beneficiary.
+(4) The Ministry of Finance shall ensure that the functions fulfilled thereby as the managing authority in accordance with this Law are separated from the other functions thereof, including from those which it fulfils as the beneficiary.

 Section 11.
 Responsible Institution, Obligations and Rights Thereof

-(1) The functions of the responsible institution shall be fulfilled by the Ministry of Economics, the Ministry of Education and Science, the Ministry of Culture, the Ministry of Welfare, the Ministry of Transport, the Ministry of Justice, the Ministry of Health, the Ministry of Environmental Protection and Regional Development, and the State Chancellery.
+(1) The functions of the responsible institution shall be fulfilled by the Ministry of Economics, the Ministry of Finance, the Ministry of the Interior, the Ministry of Education and Science, the Ministry of Climate and Energy, the Ministry of Culture, the Ministry of Welfare, the Ministry of Transport, the Ministry of Justice, the Ministry of Health, the Ministry of Environmental Protection and Regional Development, and the State Chancellery.

-(2) The responsible institution, when performing the obligations laid down in Paragraph three of this Section, shall be under functional subordination of the Minister for Finance which is implemented in the form of supervision.
+(2) When performing the obligations laid down in Paragraph three of this Section, the responsible institution shall be under functional subordination of the Minister for Finance which is implemented in the form of supervision.
 The Minister for Finance shall implement the supervision with the intermediation of an authorised official (the head of the managing authority).

 (3) The responsible institution has the following obligations: